-ETC 7: Language In The Mathematics Classroom, University of Montpellier.
-Language and mathematics education (LME)
+ETC 7: Language in the Mathematics Classroom, University of Montpellier.
+Language and Mathematics Education (LME)

 Rationale for the conference